aws/aws-lc/BUILDING.md

     (Visual Studio 2015) or later with Platform SDK 8.1 or later are supported.
     Recent versions of GCC (4.8+) and Clang should work on non-Windows platforms, and maybe on Windows too.

-  * The most recent stable version of [Go](https://golang.org/dl/) is recommended.
-    Note Go is exempt from the five year support window.
-If not found by CMake, the go executable may be configured explicitly by setting `GO_EXECUTABLE`.
-    * If your project is unable to use Go, see [this section.](#using-pre-generated-build-files)

   * On x86_64 Linux, the tests have an optional [libunwind](https://www.nongnu.org/libunwind/) dependency to test the